 Summary: In the mad dash to remove opioids from modern life, some researchers are willing to try anything, even Tylenol to control pain.
 How well does IV Tylenol work for post-operative pain from spinal surgery?
-Although the data are not complete it is safe to say that it's no better than moose urine.
+Although the data are not complete, it's safe to say that it's no better than moose urine.

 OK, I may have taken some license with the title but not with the science.
 Here's the real title of a November 2019 paper in Pain Medicine News: 'Post-op Pain Unaffected by IV Acetaminophen After Minimally Invasive Spine Surgery."
 I prefer mine.